 2.18 Provisions, contingent liabilities and contingent assets

-Present obligations, legal or constructive, arising under onerous contracts are recognized and measured as provisions.
+Present obligations, legal or constructive, arising under onerous contracts are recognised and measured as provisions.

 An onerous contract is considered to exist where the company has a contract under which the unavoidable costs of meeting the obligations under the contract exceed the economic benefits expected to be received from the contract.

-Provisions for the expected cost of warranty obligations are recognized at the date of sale of the relevant products, at the management's best estimate of the expenditure required to settle the company's obligation.
+Provisions for the expected cost of warranty obligations are recognised at the date of sale of the relevant products, at the management's best estimate of the expenditure required to settle the company's obligation.

 2.19 Cash Flow Statement and Cash and Cash equiv¬ alents